NebraLtd/helium-miner-software/README.md

 The `docker-compose.yml` file is pushed to [Balena](https://www.balena.io/) (using GitHub Actions), which in turn pulls down the various Docker images outlined below.

-There are currently six different services running within this device, which are all outlined below.
+There are currently five different services running within this device, which are all outlined below.

 ## Diagnostics